Update 15th July 2020

-At the margins of the pond is the plant that feeds more people on the planet than any other food.
-Rice.
-There are as many as 120,000 varieties of cultivated rice providing an annual global harvest of more than 520 million metric tons.
-Rice is the subject of much research and was the first plant to have its DNA fully mapped.
+At the margins of the pond is the plant that feeds more people on the planet than any other food – rice (Oryza sativa).
+There are as many as 120,000 varieties of cultivated rice, providing an annual global harvest of more than 520 million metric tons.
+Bananas (Musa spp.) can be seen in the jungle-like borders surrounding the pond.